 Originally hailing from Maine, John enjoys the great outdoors, including backpacking, cycling, and camping.
 Prior to joining Gateway, John worked in facilities and operations at an independent school for children with language-based learning differences.
 John holds an MFA from San Jose State and is an active local sculptor.
 He enjoys spending time with his wife and two children.

-Marianne Fives is the Development Manager at Gateway Public Schools.
-As Development Manager, Marianne manages the family annual fund and works on raising funds from outside donors, foundations, and corporations to support Gateway's annual budget.
-Approximately 25% of Gateway's budget comes from fundraising.
-Marianne started at Gateway just over a year ago in September 2014 just in time for the annual Matters of the Mind Luncheon.
+Marianne Fives is the Senior Development Manager at Gateway Public Schools and has been at Gateway since 2014.
+As Senior Development Manager, Marianne manages the development database and helps the development team to raise funds through the family annual fund, outside donors, events, foundations, and corporations to support Gateway's annual budget.
 Originally from New York, Marianne studied fine arts at Cornell University and non-profit management at American University.
 Before coming to Gateway, Marianne worked in development for both an environmental nonprofit in San Francisco and a school in Houston, TX.

 Stephen Flynn started at Gateway on January of 2013 and currently serves as Gateway's Athletic Director, PE teacher, Houseball coordinator, co-teacher for the Student Leadership class and as Head Coach of the Baseball team.
 He has degrees in Developmental Psychology and English Composition from University of California, Davis and has professional experience in athletic administration, corporate communications, youth development, mentorship and coaching.
 Born and raised in Oakland, CA, he enjoys watching, playing and coaching sports at all levels, photography and cooking and eating vegetarian.